bjornicus/orbitalboardgame/README.md

 The home planet becomes infested or the players are unable to gather sufficient resources

 ##Creative Commons Artwork Credits from the Noun Project
-Card Backs - Rocket by Gem.icons
+* Rocket by Gem.icons (used in card backs, logo, ship cards)
-Action cards:
- - Heavy lift rocket by by Christelle Mozzati
- - Welding torch by Mac Cormier
+* Welding torch by Mac Cormier (used in action card and engineer class indicator)
- - Astronaught by Gem.icons
-Fuel depot by Carlos Salgado